realvz/Ideal_life/README.md

 **Productivity**

-- Unsubscribe from emails
+- Unsubscribe from emails.
-- Turn off notifications and mute group chats
+- Turn off notifications and mute group chats.
-- Set your phone on silent
+- Set your phone on silent.
-- Use filters, keep marketing out of your inbox
+- Use filters, keep marketing out of your inbox.
-- Don’t install apps that let you *kill ~~productivity~~ time*
+- Don’t install apps that let you *kill ~~productivity~~ time.*

 **Happiness**

 - Get a pet (May not be for everyone.
 Only get a pet if you have the time to dedicate to your pet’s upbringing).
 - Move to a friendly neighborhood.
-- Love your family but don’t let anyone manipulate you into doing something against your will
+- Love your family but don’t let anyone manipulate you into doing something against your will.
-- Do not let make others make life choices for you
+- Do not let make others make life choices for you.
 - Invest in your happiness by seeking methods like mindfulness that are proven to improve mental health.
 - Don’t compare yourself with others.
 Aggressively compare yourself with yourself from the past.
 - Maintain a gratitude journal.